gceboh/Style2Paints_V3_Turbo/README.md

 **After Optimization (512px):**
 ![after](result_comparison/2-official-example/512px.png)

-For more colorization quality comparison, please refer to the [result comparison](https://github.com/gceboh/Style2Paints_V3_Turbo/tree/master/result_comparison) folder.
+For more comparisons, please refer to the [result comparison](https://github.com/gceboh/Style2Paints_V3_Turbo/tree/master/result_comparison) folder.

 The side effect is that the paintings becomes a bit blurry than the original ones due to lower resolution, but the resolution is enough for viewing on laptop's small screen.
 In addition, it's enough for machine learning beginners.